Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Holidog and friends at Holiday World (Photo: Holiday World)

-Aside from lands themed to kids’ favorite holidays like Halloween, Christmas, and Thanksgiving, Holiday World has something that not many theme parks have—rides that adults aren’t even allowed to get on.
-In the Christmas section of the park, there are a few merry-go-round type rides and a kid-friendly drop ride and in the Fourth of July section, the Tippecanoe boat ride is only for kids under 54 inches tall.
+Aside from lands themed to kids’ favorite holidays like Halloween, Christmas, and Thanksgiving, Holiday World has something that not many amusement parks for kids have—rides that adults aren’t even allowed to get on.
+In the Christmas section of the park, there are a few merry-go-round-type rides and a kid-friendly drop ride for those under 54 inches tall.
+The same kid-friendly height requirement can be found in the Fourth of July section, where the Tippecanoe boat ride is only for kids under 54 inches tall.

-The Howler is a family-friendly coaster that kids and parents can ride together (though you may be a bit uncomfortable if you’re over six feet tall) and if you howl, they’ll usually let you ride twice.
-There’s also midway games, play areas, and free soft drinks and sunscreen for all guests.
+The Howler is a family-friendly coaster that kids and parents can ride together (though you may be a bit uncomfortable if you’re over six feet tall), and if you howl, they’ll usually let you ride twice.
+There are also midway games, play areas, and free soft drinks and sunscreen for all guests.

 10. Story Land